-- 1. completed a one-year high school chemistry course with a grade of B or higher -OR- satisfactorily completed a one-year college general chemistry course -AND- - 2. at least two of the following three conditions are met: - a.
-SAT MATH score of 550 or higher for testing before March 2016; 570 or higher for testing in or after March 2016. - b.
-IU Mathematics Placement Tests scores sufficient to place student in MATH 207-208. - c.
-Satisfactory completion of a pre-calculus course in high school or college.
+- completed a one-year high school chemistry course with a grade of B or higher -OR- satisfactorily completed a one-year college general chemistry course

+AND- - 2. satisfactorily completed a pre-calculus course in high school or college.

 Scheduling Requirement